| the idea for 'rehearsal' lead directly

 compositions, so i could concentrate fully on the getting

-i have always admired degas use of
+the source material and execution correct. i have always admired degas use of

-composition. see how the work is based on degas here.
+composition. see how the work is based on degas here. i broke the movement video down into

 about 60 frames and converted the images to slides. i could